-In this episode of Real Estate 101: The Home Buying & Selling Show, the show’s host Joe Terceira is joined by Allan Spisak, Director and General Manager at ACISS Home Inspections to talk about smoke alarms and why they are important.
+In this episode of Real Estate 101: The Home Buying & Selling Show, Allan Spisak, Director and General Manager at ACISS Home Inspections talks about smoke alarms and why they are important.

 As of March, 2006, smoke alarms have become mandatory in homes in Ontario, on every storey outside the sleeping areas.
 Carbon monoxide (CO) alarms, in particular, came into force in 2014 and since 2015, have been mandatory for all houses with an attached garage of a fuel-burning appliance, regardless of their age.
 If the house has no source of carbon monoxide, the CO alarm is not required.